-'Storm Lake' Documentary Depicts The Triumph And Struggle Of A Local Newspaper
+'Storm Lake' documentary depicts the triumph and struggle of a local newspaper

 (SOUNDBITE OF MUSIC)

-DAVIES: This is FRESH AIR.
-And we're speaking with Art Cullen, the editor of the Storm Lake Times, which serves the rural community of Storm Lake, Iowa.
-It's a newspaper that's featured in a new documentary called "Storm Lake."
+DAVIES: This is FRESH AIR, and we're talking about the future of local journalism with Art Cullen, editor of the Storm Lake Times, which serves a rural community in Iowa.
+The paper is profiled in the documentary "Storm Lake," which airs Monday night on PBS.

-You mentioned the printing press.
-You're often wearing a bow tie.
-The two are connected, right?
-(Laughter) Explain this.
+Storm Lake is the county seat of Buena Vista County.
+How has the - I don't know - the demographic makeup of the county and, you know, the political texture of the county changed over the years you've been there?

-A CULLEN: Well, yeah, back in the old days when we printed with lead type, if you wore a - you would have a page laid out in rows of lead type.
-And when you would lock up the type and tighten it down, if you wore a long tie, you were likely to get your tie caught in the chase.
-And so editors wore bow ties to keep the spaghetti off their ties and to keep them from getting clipped by hot type.
+CULLEN: Well, very interesting.
+This is - I call northwest Iowa a little slice of Texas.
+And you know, it's - this is very much a live-free-or-die kind of place.
+Farm Bureau dominates our politics, you know, very much, a libertarian style of - it was once said about Iowa that Iowa will go Democrat when hell goes Methodist.

 (LAUGHTER)